Mould Remediation

 This ensures mould isn’t spread to other parts of the property during treatment.

-Stage 4 – Targeted Antimicrobial Treatment
+Stage 3 – Targeted Treatment & Surface Cleaning.

 Clear documentation you can rely on.